Wavephoria/AdventureGame/README.md

 Items

 - Should have Potions, Valuables, MonsterDrops, Weapons and Armor
+- Set weapons and armor to be equipped to hero and can only have a set amount of each type
 - Can be bought or sold in towns or merchant
 - Backpack will have a set amount of space for items, items worn on you will not be acounted for